LorisNanni/Advancing-Taxonomy-with-Machine-Learning-A-Hybrid-Ensemble-for-Species-and-Genus-Classification/README.md

 Advancing Taxonomy with Machine Learning: A Hybrid Ensemble for Species and Genus Classification

-For SVM we have used: https://www.csie.ntu.edu.tw/~cjlin/libsvm/
+For SVM we have used: https://www.csie.ntu.edu.tw/~cjlin/libsvm/ For training SVM the features were linearly normalized between 0 and 1, using only the training data for finding the parameters to normalize the data.

+Before the fusion between SVM and CNN, the scores of each approach are normalized to mean 0 and standard deviation 1.
+You can extract a validation set from the training set, and then use it to find the parameters needed for the normalization approach.

 The classificaton step is performed in MATLAB; the feature extraction step is performed in Python.
 Matlab code is saved in Matlab.rar